-I am a senior product manager in the Public Sector group of VMware Tanzu Labs.
+I am a senior product manager in the Public Sector group of VMware Tanzu Labs (formerly Pivotal Labs).
 I’ve worked on a variety of teams at VMware, ranging from large-scale government and military clients to smaller commercial organizations.
 Depending on a client’s needs and current product portfolio, a product manager’s days can vary widely.
 However, workday hours are structured to maintain a sustainable pace and a flexible, healthy work-life balance.

 On most days, I pair with my client product manager (PM) for 6 to 7 hours, with plenty of breaks to step away from screens and reset.
 When together in an office, pairing means sitting next to each other, sharing one computer with two monitors (one for each of us), and discussing what we are working on together.
 Although each of us has our own mouse and keyboard, one person typically “drives,” i.e., controls the keyboard and mouse.
 We talk aloud about what we’re doing so our pair can follow our train of thought, ask questions, or suggest ideas.